david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_supported_plugins_HETERO.md

 The fallback automatic policy causes “greedy” behavior and assigns all layers that can be executed on certain device according to the priorities you specify (for example, HETERO:GPU,CPU).
 Automatic policy does not take into account plugin peculiarities such as the inability to infer some layers without other special layers placed before or after that layer.
 The plugin is responsible for solving such cases.
 If the device plugin does not support the subgraph topology constructed by the Hetero plugin, then you should set affinity manually.

-Some of the topologies are not friendly to heterogeneous execution on some devices or cannot be executed in such mode at all.
-Examples of such networks are networks having activation layers which are not supported on primary device.
+Some of the topologies are not well-supported for heterogeneous execution on some devices or cannot be executed in this mode at all.
+Examples of such networks are those having activation layers which are not supported on the primary device.
 If transmitting data from one part of a network to another part in heterogeneous mode takes more time than in normal mode, it may not make sense to execute them in heterogeneous mode.
-In this case, you can define heaviest part manually and set the affinity to avoid sending data back and forth many times during one inference.
+In this case, you can define the most compute intense part manually and set the affinity to avoid sending data back and forth many times during one inference.

 ## Annotation of Layers per Device and Default Fallback Policy